 St. Petersburg is a large but friendly and accessible city that offers lots of cheap, fast, filling options for grabbing a bite to eat.
 While you will find big name western fast food all over the city, there are a number of local options you should try as well.
 These include chains that specialize in local comfort foods like Russian pies and blini, as well as quite fast-and-healthy cafeteria-style or deli-style places that serve a range of foods, and even a few “nostalgia” places that you should try as “museum eating” – fast food joints that have survived the last few decades of Moscow’s recent tumultuous history and offer insights to how Soviet fast food seekers would have dined!
-Below is a sizeable menu to familiarize you with some of the great possibilities!
+Below is a sizeable menu assembled by students on SRAS Study Abroad Programs in St. Petersburg.
+Get familiar with some of the great possibilities!

 A. Specialty Chains

 At one point or another, every foreign student studying in St. Petersburg asks the same question: Where can I eat without punching a hole in my wallet and letting my money bleed out the bottom?
 Or to be more culturally appropriate – where can I eat without selling my bayan?
 Teremok easily the best bang-for-your-buck deal we’ve found so far.

 Teremok easily the best bang-for-your-buck deal we’ve found so far.
 It’s fast, it’s cheap, it’s filling, and best of all there is a location to St. Petersburg State University.
 Located on the 7th Line street right next to the Vasileostrovskaya Metro Station, it’s less than a 10-minute walk from where most RSL classes are held.
 I’ve already been twice this week and will be going for the hat trick this weekend.

 What gives Teremok so much appeal?